History and Philosophy

 Using the walls of the museum as our canvas, we strive, as curators and educators, to provide a varied visual experience so that any one individual will be able to find work which will draw them into the world of the artist.
 In addition, we hope to provide aesthetically pleasing and intellectually stimulating presentations to diverse audiences – from our youngest to oldest visitors.

-Works from the permanent collection are always displayed in the lower-level Stout Gallery and may be included in other exhibition areas as well.
+Works from the permanent collection are included in 2 to 3 exhibitions each year, curated by our docents and in retrospectives.
 We also exhibit work by a variety of living regional artists and collectors, and are actively involved in scholarship related to local movements, schools, and artists.

 Several Cape teachers have been very influential in Cape Cod and American art history, including Charles Hawthorne, Henry Hensche, R. H. Ives Gammell, and Hans Hofmann, all represented in the museum's collection.
 Many of their students are also represented in the collection and their work shows the influence of their teachers as well as the results of their own explorations.